-The narrow focus on placement, together with attempts at wirelength prediction, lead to the popularity of wirelength-based metrics that roughly model routability, are easy to calculate, and can be integrated into an optimization engine.
+The narrow focus on placement, together with attempts at wirelength prediction, lead to the popularity of wirelengthbased metrics that roughly model routability, are easy to calculate, and can be integrated into an optimization engine.
 Errors in such metrics can sometimes be tolerated.
 Indeed, in variable-die designs using channel-based routing model (common when very few metal layers were available), even a poor placement could be routed, although at potentially high cost.
 Modern fixed-die designs with high utilization, many metal layers and over-the-cell routing model lead to the new phenomenon of unroutable placements.
-The fact that lowwirelength placements are not necessarily routable, motivated recent studies of the routability of different placement methods.
+The fact that low-wirelength placements are not necessarily routable motivated recent studies of the routability of different placement methods.

-In [10], the Capo placement tool was used in a set of experiments on proprietary commercial circuits, for most of which Capo placements could be routed using a commercial tool without a great deal of difficulty.
+In [13], the Capo placement tool was used in a set of experiments on proprietary commercial circuits, for most of which Capo placements could be routed using a commercial tool without a great deal of difficulty.
 While one might conclude that Capo placements are generally routable, a different conclusion could be drawn from recently published empirical results.
-In [55], the Capo and Dragon placement tools were compared using ISPD-98 circuits from IBM [4] that were originally published as hypergraph partitioning benchmarks.
-The authors of [55] removed large macros, mapped the circuits using an academic 0.18μm cell library from Artisan and added artificial routing grids.
-The resulting benchmarks are publicly available at [13], and when they are placed with Capo the same commercial global router used in [10] frequently fails.
+In [62], the Capo and Dragon placement tools were compared using ISPD-98 circuits from IBM [7] that were originally published as hypergraph partitioning benchmarks.
+The authors of [62] removed large macros, mapped the circuits using an academic $0.18\mu m$ cell library from Artisan and added artificial routing grids.
+The resulting benchmarks are publicly available at [16], and when they are placed with Capo the same commercial global router used in [13] frequently fails.
 We were able to reproduce those experiments with Capo 8.0 (Capo 8.6 tends to produce better-routable placements, but not as good as Dragon).
-Additional data are given in Table 4, where six out of seven Cadence-Capo benchmarks are placed by Capo, KraftWerk, FengShui and Dragon.
-These results suggest that Dragon is tuned to IBM-Dragon benchmarks, while Capo is tuned to Cadence-Capo benchmarks.
-Also, it appears that when optimizing wirelength, one cannot predict if routing will succeed or fail, and prior successes or failures on other circuits are not an indication of future performance.
-This has serious repercussions for commercial design teams: the routability of a placement approach may be unknown until actual routing.
+Additional data are given in Table 5, where six out of seven Cadence-Capo benchmarks are placed by Capo, KraftWerk, FengShui and Dragon.

+It should not be surprising that optimization of wirelength alone does not guarantee success in routing.
+Local wiring demand and design characteristics play a significant role.
+This can have serious repercussions for commercial design teams: the routability of a placement approach may be unknown until actual routing.
 As for improving placement algorithms, the success or failure gives little insight into what was right or wrong with a placement, or how it may be improved.
-We need metrics that are good at predicting routability, especially at the early stages of placement.
+There is a need metrics that are good at predicting routability, especially at the early stages of placement.

 Before suggesting routability metrics for placement, we note that benchmarking of routing itself is problematic.
 No consensus exists on global routing objectives, and there are no large, widely used public benchmarks.
-Despite the availability of many well-known placement benchmarks (MCNC, IBM-Dragon and PEKO) in [13]
+Despite the availability of many well-known placement benchmarks (MCNC, IBM-Dragon and PEKO) in [16] there is nothing comparable for routing.
+Most papers on global routing use proprietary benchmarks, or test cases that were generated by the authors themselves.
+Comparisons are frequently made with naïve implementations, or with unnamed commercial tools.